 An object can be used for two or more purposes.
 For example, the fill colors of two rectangles can be specified with the same color object.
 After such a link -- or "constraint" -- is made, changes to the color of one rectangle automatically affect the other.
 Accumulating simple primitive objects and constraints between them allow a designer to build these simple elements up into complex data structures representing intricate graphical concepts.

-various collections of objects.
-There is a Group object
+create various collections of objects.
+There is a Group

-them, a Series object which takes a "template" and generates a
+object which takes a "template" and generates a number of

 Composite objects may be used recursively to create hierarchies of objects of arbitrary complexity.
 For example, one group may contain other groups and viewports, or one series object may be used as a template for another series object.
 There is no limit for the depth of the object hierarchy in the GLG model.

-The layer can be toggled by simply setting the group's visibility.
-To
+group.
+The layer can be toggled by simply setting the

 More complex layering functionality may be achieved by using constraints.
 For example, a network monitoring application may need to display network nodes and toggle the nodes' labels on or off.
 Instead of separating labels from the nodes and placing them into a separate layer (which would make them harder to manage), the application can keep labels inside the nodes and constrain the labels' visibility attributes.
 The application can then switch all labels on and off by setting a single label Visibility resource.
 A combination of the two layering techniques may be used to satisfy any custom layering requirements.

-object several times in a drawing without replicating it.
-All instances
+an object several times in a drawing without replicating it.

 The template object may be stored in a separate file, in which case the reference serves as a subdrawing.
+A subwindow object may be used to display loaded drawings in a separate window.
 The DrawingFile attribute of the reference object controls the drawing to use as a template, which can be changed dynamically.
 A list transformation with several filenames may be attached to the DrawingFile attribute to implement subdrawing dynamics: changing the index parameter of the list will change the drawing displayed by the reference object.